miracuse/miracuse.github.io/health_and_harm.md

 * **Incapacitated** characters cannot act until their damage track is completely clear.

-* **Injured** characters will roll on one of the two tables below.
+* **Injured** characters will roll on the table below.
 Until treated, future rolls they make that could reasonably be impacted by their injury will take a -1 penalty.

 | Ten-Sided Die | Physical         | Mental    |
 | ------------- | ---------------- | --------- |